Algebraic models of change of groups functors in (co)free rational equivariant spectra

 commutes up to natural weak equivalence on cofibrant objects. \end{enumerate} \end{prop} \begin{proof} The identity map $\res[f]\res \Rightarrow \res[\psi]\res[g]$ is an $S'$-module map since $\theta f = g\psi$, which gives the claim in (1).
 The natural weak equivalence in (2) is obtained by applying $- \otimes_{R'} M$ to the natural weak equivalence $S \otimes_{S'}R' \xrightarrow{\sim} R$.
 We note that $- \otimes_{R'}M$ preserves weak equivalences since $M$ is cofibrant and cofibrants are flat in $\mod{R'}$ by hypothesis. \end{proof}

 \begin{rem} We now give a few situations in which the hypothesis that there is a natural weak equivalence $S \otimes_{S'}R' \xrightarrow{\sim} R$ is satisfied.
 Note that in the category of commutative monoids, the pushout of a span $S \leftarrow S' \to R'$ is given by the tensor product $S \otimes_{S'} R'$.
 Therefore, the condition that there is a natural weak equivalence $S \otimes_{S'}R' \xrightarrow{\sim} R$ holds in the following cases. \begin{enumerate} \item The square is a pushout of commutative $S'$-algebras. \item The map $f$ is an acyclic cofibration of commutative $S'$-algebras and $g\colon R' \to R$ is a weak equivalence.
-In this case since pushouts preserve acyclic cofibrations, the map $S \otimes_{S'}R' \to R$ is a weak equivalence by the 2-out-of-3 property of weak equivalences. \item The map $f$ is a weak equivalence, $\psi$ is a cofibration of commutative $S'$-algebras and the model category of commutative $S'$-algebras is left proper. \end{enumerate} \end{rem}
+In this case since pushouts preserve acyclic cofibrations, the map $S \otimes_{S'}R' \to R$ is a weak equivalence by the 2-out-of-3 property of weak equivalences. \item The maps $f$ and $g$ are weak equivalences, $\psi$ is a cofibration of commutative $S'$-algebras and the model category of commutative $S'$-algebras is left proper. \end{enumerate} \end{rem}